davisliu11/opsworks-jenkins-cookbooks/README.md

 # opsworks-jenkins-cookbooks

-jenkins cookbook and its dependencies for opsworks

-## This is a wrapped cookbook to install Jenkins
+This is a wrapped cookbook to install Jenkins.

-Re SCM structure, please refer to AWS OpsWorks official document here: http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-installingcustom-repo.html
+## Source

+Source code of this repository is at https://github.com/chef-cookbooks/jenkins

+## Why

+http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-installingcustom-repo.html

+Because AWS OpsWorks has it's own SCM structure requirement as above link, we cannot directly use source repository.
+Since we still haven't Jenkins set up, I manually created this repository by executing command below based on source repository.

+berks vendor ../opsworks-jenkins-cookbooks